-In this case, Microsoft recommends to change the settings on a remote computer or NAS device that host the network folders.
-It is advisable to switch the network shares to the SMBv3 mode.
+In this case, Microsoft recommends changing the settings on a remote computer or NAS device that hosts the network folders.
+It is advisable to switch the network share to the SMBv3 mode.
 Or configure access with authentication if only the SMBv2 protocol is supported by the device.
 This is the most correct and safest way to fix the problem.

 Depending on the device on which network folders are stored, you must disable guest access on them:

 - NAS devices – disable guest access in the settings of your NAS device (depending on model);